Pancreatic cysts can be categorized into the following groups:

 - No communication between cysts and pancreatic duct.

-- Hypervascular enhancement is sometimes seen and can look like cystic neuroendocrine tumor
+- Hypervascular enhancement is sometimes seen and can be challenging to differentiate from cystic neuroendocrine tumor.

 The pathology specimen shows multiple microcysts, which gives the tumor a lobulated appearance.